 Doyle's research and teaching explore the dynamic intercultural formation of literary texts: the ways that they are written and read within an uneven, volatile, geopolitical field of relations; the ways that literary genres and traditions often intimate the long history of these writing conditions; and the ways authors and readers imagine positions at odds with the geopolitical field.
 She has taught courses on global modernisms, history of the novel, body theory, Atlantic-world race studies, and postcolonial global studies.
 Her current projects develop an “inter-imperial” framework of analysis, including in her book in progress and recent essays (see "Dialectics in the Longer Durée" Globalizations 11.5, Oct 2014).
 Doyle also integrates existential philosophy into her work, including the thought of Maurice Merleau-Ponty and Frantz Fanon (Bodies of Resistance and the essay “Toward a Philosophy of Transnationalism”).

+Doyle is co-editor of the book series "Critical Studies in Atlantic Literatures and Cultures" at Edinburgh University Press; co-editor of the "Global Circulations Project (GCP) at Literature Compass; and editor of the GCP series "Labor Travels, Art Forms," which addresses the ways that migrating laborers have carried expressive arts with them and in turn have transformed and linked cultures from below.
+She welcomes inquiries about these projects.
 Doyle has served as Associate Dean of the College of Humanities and Fine Arts, and she has been involved in the University's Center for Teaching, offering workshops for graduate students on leading discussion and facilitating a campus-wide Faculty Book Club on books related to teaching and the university.

 - 20th Century and Contemporary Literature